Relative De Rham cohomology in diffeological spaces: Introduction

-However, this relative complex $\Omega(X,\alpha)$ has not an associated long exact sequence in cohomology, which prevents to obtain some applications of the preceding results.
-The problem is that, in general, the morphism $\alpha^*$ is not surjective, because an argument based on partitions of unity is missing in the diffeological setting.
-In order to overcome this inconvenience, we introduce a second relative De Rham complex, denoted by $\varOmega(X,\alpha)$.
-This complex mimics the analogous one given by Bott-Tu in \cite[Prop.
+However, the relative complex $\Omega(X,\alpha)$ \qr{does not have} an associated long exact sequence in cohomology.
+The \qr{reason} is that, in general, the morphism $\alpha^*$ is not surjective, \qr{as} an argument based on partitions of unity is missing in the diffeological setting.

+In order \qr{to address this issue}, we introduce a second relative De Rham complex, denoted by $\varOmega(X,\alpha)$.
+This \qr{new} complex \qr{mirrors} the analogous one given by Bott-Tu in \cite[Prop.
 6.49]{BOTT-TU}.
-The new complex is defined as
+It is defined as